 Key takeaways:

 You'll come across a lot of jargon in the finance world.
 It's smart to familiarize yourself with important terms so you can make informed choices.
-If you’re applying for a mortgage, HELOC, or home equity loan, you may hear lenders talk about numbers like LTV and CLTV.
+If you’re applying for a mortgage, home equity line of credit (HELOC), or home equity loan, you may hear lenders talk about numbers like your loan-to-value (LTV) and combined loan-to-value (CLTV) ratios.

 The terms sound technical, but CLTV and LTV are simply ratios lenders use to measure how much of your home’s value is tied up in loans.
-LTV, which means loan-to-value, looks at your primary mortgage balance compared to your home’s value.
-CLTV, or combined loan-to-value, looks at all loans secured by your home, including home equity loans and HELOCs.
+LTV looks at your primary mortgage balance compared to your home’s value.
+CLTV looks at all loans secured by your home, including home equity loans and HELOCs.

 These ratios could come into play if you decide to borrow against your home equity.
 One of them tends to be much more important in getting approved for HELOCs and home equity loans.